Dr. Teeth and the Electric Mayhem: Dr. Teeth

 Dr. Gerald Teeth Jr. is the gravelly-voiced lead singer and keyboardist.
 He is green-skinned and red-haired with a large grinning mouth of teeth including a gold tooth supposedly fashioned by melting down his gold records.
 He sports a scruffy red beard with no mustache, a fur vest, a striped shirt and a floppy purple top hat.
 He has arms so long that additional puppeteers are required to guide them; this design enabled Henson to work the Dr. Teeth puppet while another performer acted as Dr. Teeth's hands in order to play the keyboard.
 His self-introduction in The Muppet Movie was typically grandiose: "Golden teeth and golden tones.
 Welcome to my presence."
 He often misuses long words and mangles verb conjugation.
 Jim Henson originally performed him, basing the character on New Orleans musician Dr. John.
+Henson claimed that Dr. Teeth was one of the most difficult characters to play due to the harshness of the character's voice.
 He was designed by Henson and Michael K. Frith and built by Don Sahlin.
 He debuted in The Muppet Show: Sex and Violence.

-Dr. Teeth only sings lead vocals on the second Muppet pilot and during the first season and these songs were only written before Rowlf the Dog had become firmly established as the regular Muppet pianist.
+Dr. Teeth only sings lead vocals on the second Muppet pilot and during the first season and these songs were only written before Rowlf the Dog had become firmly established as the regular Muppet pianist in the show's orchestra pit.
 Later performances mostly feature lead vocals by Floyd or Janice and only a few featured Dr. Teeth.
-His speaking roles got even smaller after his performer Jim Henson's death; an exception was the 1991 Muppets stage show Muppets on Location: Days of Swine and Roses, the voice being performed by John Kennedy.
+His speaking roles got even smaller after Henson's death; an exception was the 1991 Muppets stage show Muppets on Location: Days of Swine and Roses, the voice being performed by John Kennedy.
 He performed Dr. Teeth from 1991 to 2003 but made only very brief appearances with very little dialogue, some examples being the 1999 film Muppets from Space and once in the music video for the "We Are Family" charity song in 2002.

 Bill Barretta took over the role beginning with The Muppets' Wizard of Oz.
 Dr. Teeth's first major speaking role since Henson's death was in Statler and Waldorf's very own show, Statler and Waldorf: From the Balcony where Victor Yerrid performed him.
 Barretta, however, has been performing Dr. Teeth consistently since 2005.

-Although he is the band's leader, Dr. Teeth is never featured in the regular orchestra playing at The Muppet Show like the rest of the group.
-Instead, Rowlf plays the piano in the orchestra pit.

-Jim Henson once said that Dr. Teeth was one of the most difficult characters to play due to the harshness of the character's voice.
-Although he appeared in Muppet Treasure Island, he did not appear in Muppets Tonight.

 In the 2023 series The Muppets Mayhem, Dr. Teeth is revealed to be an actual doctor, having worked in his family's dentistry business before leaving with Floyd to start the band.
 After an argument with the band, he rechristens the band's name simply as "The Electric Mayhem" out of parity for the other members.